ksjogo/oxrti/docs/fileformat/fileformats.md

 Manifest
 --------

-The manifest for the BTF file format is an XML file with root element `root`.
-The `root` element has a mandatory child element tagged `data`, with the option of additional child elements (with different tags) left open to future extensions of the format.
+The manifest for the BTF file format is an JSON file with an dictionary as root element.
+The `root` element has following mandatory child elements:
+* `data`, which contains the description of the bundled channels and coefficents
-* The `data` element has exactly two child elements, tagged `channels` and `coefficients` respectively.
-The `data` element has two attributes, named `width` and `height`, with values in the positive integers describing the dimensions of the BTDF.
+* `width` and `height` with values in the positive integers describing the dimensions of the BTDF.

-* The `channels` element has a single attribute `model`, with value a non-empty alphanumeric string uniquely identifying the BRDF/BSDF colour model used by the BTF file.
-The `channels` element has an arbitrary number of child elements, each named `channel`, depending on the specific colour model.
+`data` has an arbitrary number of child elements `channel`, names depending on the specific colour model.

-* Each `channel` element has a single attribute `name`, with value a non-empty alphanumeric string no longer than 255 characters and unique amongst the `channel` elements.
-The `channel` elements have no child elements nor content.
+* A `channel` has an attribute `model`, with value a non-empty alphanumeric string uniquely identifying the BRDF/BSDF colour model used by the BTF file.
+The model also

 * The `coefficients` element has a single attribute `model`, with value a non-empty alphanumeric string uniquely identifying the BRDF/BSDF approximation model used by the BTF file.
 The `coefficients` element has an arbitrary number of child elements, each named `coefficient`, depending on the specific colour model.
 * Each `coefficient` element has two attributes, `name` and `format`.
 The `name` attribute has value a non-empty alphanumeric string no longer than 255 characters and unique among the `coefficient` elements.
 The `format` attribute has value a non-empty alphanumeric string uniquely identifying the image file format used to store the channel values.
 The `coefficient` elements have no child elements nor content.